 But first, just how tall is that?

 Andrew didn’t know this when he asked the question, but “supertall” is an objective term.
 Chicago’s own Council on Tall Buildings and Urban Habitat is the authority on such matters.
 They deem any building over 300 meters, or 984 feet, “supertall.”
+(For a rough measurement, that’s about 75 stories.)
 Six buildings in Chicago qualify: The Trump Tower, Willis Tower, Aon Center, John Hancock Center, AT&T Corporate Center, and Two Prudential Plaza.

 Walk into any major architectural office and you’ll see plenty of renderings pinned to the wall, showing buildings reaching great heights.
-They’re just in Jeddah, Seoul, Abu Dhabi, Beijing — not Chicago.
+It’s just that they’re in Jeddah, Seoul, Abu Dhabi, Beijing — not Chicago.

-In 2011 CTBUH even had to add a new category of tall building to reflect the explosive growth of tall buildings in recent years.
-So-called “megatall” buildings stand at least 600 meters (1,968 feet) tall.
+In 2011 CTBUH even had to add a new category of tall building to reflect the explosive growth of tall buildings in recent years; so-called “megatall” buildings stand at least 600 meters (1,968 feet) tall.
 There are only two complete megatall buildings: the Burj Khalifa in Dubai, and the Royal Hotel Clock Tower in Mecca, Saudi Arabia.
-Construction topped out this month on the Shanghai Tower, 632 meters (2,074 feet) tall.
+When the Shanghai Tower opens in April of 2015, it will be the third, at 632 meters (2,074 feet) tall.